zootle/energy-intake-predictor/model_card.md

 These metrics indicate that the model is highly accurate and reliable, explaining approximately 79.57% of the variance in the dependent variable.
 This level of performance suggests that the model can effectively predict the energy content of recipes based on the input features.

-When applied to more even ratios of training and testing data, this model still outperformed others.
+When applied to ratios of training and testing data with a larger test portion, the RandomForestRegressor usually still outperformed others.

 ## Limitations